cms-analysis/HiggsAnalysis-CombinedLimit/contributing.md

 from the main repository directory. mkdocs will then print a link you can open to check the page generated in your browser.

-**NOTE:** mkdocs builds which use internal links (or images etc) with absolute paths will work for local deployment, but will break when deployed to the public documentations pages.
+**NOTE:** mkdocs builds that use internal links (or images, etc.) with absolute paths will work for local deployment, but will break when deployed to the public documentations pages.
 Please ensure you use relative paths.
-Currently, this is the only known feature where the behvaiour differs between local mkdocs and public pages deployment.
+Currently, this is the only known feature where the behvaiour differs between local mkdocs and public page deployment.
 If you'd like to test the deployment directly, the suggested method is to set up a docs page using your personal github account; this should mimic the exact settings of the official page.

 ## Big Contributions